davidvonthenen/a2a-langgraph/src/hotel_agent/README.md

-# Airbnb remote agent
+# Hotel remote agent

-This service exposes an A2A-compatible agent that fabricates example Airbnb listings using the OpenAI API.
+This service exposes an A2A-compatible agent that fabricates example Hotel listings using the OpenAI API.
 The host agent contacts it once policy checks allow lodging suggestions.

 ## Prerequisites

 * Install dependencies from the repository root.
 * Export `OPENAI_API_KEY`.
-Optionally override `OPENAI_MODEL` or `OPENAI_AIRBNB_MODEL` to target a specific chat model.
+Optionally override `OPENAI_MODEL` or `OPENAI_HOTEL_MODEL` to target a specific chat model.
 * (Optional) Set `APP_URL` when publishing the service behind a reverse proxy so the generated agent card advertises the correct public URL.

 ## Run the server